 Brent lives in Nacogdoches, Texas, with his wife, Heather, and their three kids: Kennedy is a junior at UT Austin, and Marin (a senior) and Stuart (a freshman) are in high school.
 Brent is a business professor at The University of Texas at Tyler and Heather is an education professor at Stephen F. Austin State University.
 They have lived in Nacogdoches for the last 10 years.

-Brent has served in different leadership roles over the years, although this is his first campaign for public office.
+Although this is his first campaign for public office, Brent has served in several leadership roles over the years.
 He firmly believes in smart, effective government that reflects the priorities and values of its citizens.

-Rep. Gohmert isn't doing his job.
-Rep. Gohmert has made it clear he’s not interested in talking to the people that live and work in his district.
+Mr. Gohmert isn't doing his job.
+He has made it clear he’s not interested in talking to the people who live and work in his district.
 It is becoming harder and harder to make ends meet.
-Despite the efforts of many dedicated teachers, many schools are struggling and school funding is uneven.
+Despite the efforts of many dedicated teachers, many schools are struggling, and school funding is uneven.
 College has become too expensive for many.
-There aren’t the same job opportunities there used to be.
-Despite these challenges, after nearly 13 years in office, Rep. Gohmert seems more concerned about his cable news appearances than what’s going on in our communities.
+There are now fewer job opportunitie.
+Despite these challenges, after 13 years in office, Mr. Gohmert continues to be more concerned about his personal cable news appearances than what’s going on in our communities.

 It’s time for a change.